 CPR classes follow the American Heart Association's Heartsaver CPR curriculum.
 The Bellevue Fire Department offers CPR training to individuals, businesses and community groups.
 Preregistration is required for all classes.

 American Heart Association Heartsaver Adult/Child CPR AED: The hands-on Adult/Child CPR AED course teaches warning signs of heart attack and stroke, CPR, AED and relief of choking for adult and children victims.
 Skills test required for course completion card.
 The course is three hours long.
 Cost: $40 per person.
 Class size: 6-12 persons.
 Individuals call 425-452-6885.
 Groups call 425-452-7673

-American Heart Association Basic Life Support (BLS) for Health Care Providers: This six-hour class is for health care providers and is offered every quarter.
+American Heart Association Basic Life Support (BLS) for Health Care Providers: This six-hour class is for health care providers and is offered to groups, as needed.
 Written exam/skills test required for course completion card.
-Prerequisite: current Heartsaver CPR and/or Heartsaver AED card.
 Cost: $65 per person.
 Class size: 6 persons only.
 Please call 425-452-7673 for more details.